langjam/jam0004/tap/docs/tap.md

 5. pinky
 ```

-Then there are 3 modifiers which corresponds to how hard you tap your finger.
+Then there are 3 modifiers which correspond to how hard you tap your finger.
 ```
 1. soft
 2. medium